shanoaice/Aurum-Primer/BUILD.md

 # Build Instructions

+## Prerequsites

+Please refer to Tauri's [Prerequsities](https://tauri.app/v1/guides/getting-started/prerequisites) page.
+You can whether it is met by running `yarn tauri info` in the root directory of this project, after you have bootstrapped dependencies (as in the [Frontend](#frontend) section).

 ## Frontend

 The frontend uses Vite as a build framework.
 Make sure you have Node.js LTS or Latest installed and have enabled [corepack](https://nodejs.org/api/corepack.html), then run: